7Rocky/HackTheBox-scripts/Machines/Pikaboo/README.md

     return b64d(ftp_password_enc[0]).decode()
 ```

-Finally, we perform a command injection into a Cron task exploiting a Perl open argument injection vulnerability.
+Finally, we perform a command injection into a Cron job exploiting a Perl open argument injection vulnerability.

 To make this action work, the file must be crafted in a singular way and uploaded to a directory inside `/srv/ftp`.
 And this task must be done using Python's `ftplib` library and instructions (find library documentation [here](https://docs.python.org/3/library/ftplib.html)).